wmcbrine/tivoremote/README.txt

          toggle the behavior of the "Skip" button, so you don't have to do it manually.

-CC -- Closed-caption toggle; sends Clear-Info-Down-Down-Down-Down-
+CC -- Closed-caption toggle; now uses discrete commands for this purpose
-      Select-Clear, which works to toggle the closed captioning during either LiveTV or recordings (but will produce a couple of error bongs when applied during recordings).
+      instead of the Info-Down-etc. sequence used in older versions.

 Clock -- Sends Select-Play-Select-9-Select, to toggle the on-screen clock.